Ultrabenosaurus/EasyXdcc/README.md

 Simply copy `EasyXdcc.py` to your IRC client's plugins folder.
 Original version designed for XChat 2, my version is tested and working in HexChat 2.10.1.
 May or may not work in any other client.

-Some lines near the bottom of the file need to be toggled depending on your OS, they are commented so check them before using.
+~~Some lines near the bottom of the file need to be toggled depending on your OS, they are commented so check them before using.~~ OS detection is now in place to handle paths properly!
+Yay!

 Confirm it is loaded and active in your client's plugin manager.